 Meet Suzanna, a thirteen-year-old who escapes Nazi tyranny in Poland with her seventeen-year-old brother and their mother, only to be deported to a Soviet forced-labor camp in the inhospitable wilds of Russia.
 The family’s unexpected odyssey covers six thousand miles, from western Poland to Persia via Central Asia.
 Arriving in Tehran as refugees with no home, no money, no belongings—and with their family dispersed across the world—Suzanna and her mother discover generosity and hope.

 Now, thanks to a collaborative effort between the children of Suzanna and author Kim Dana Kupperman, the family’s story is recounted in a new historical novel, set during one of the Holocaust’s lesser-known episodes, the deportation and imprisonment of 1.5-2 million Polish citizens in the Soviet Gulag.
 Six Thousand Miles to Home: A Novel Inspired by a True Story of World War II (forthcoming October 2018), is published by Legacy Edition Books, an independent publishing imprint administered by the nonprofit The Suzanna Cohen Legacy Foundation.
-Proceeds from sales of the book shall support the organization’s timely mission—to collect, preserve, publish, and teach the life stories of men and women who marshaled exemplary resilience in the face of forced displacement and to honor the bravery and generosity of those who provided compassion and assistance to survivors, refugees, exiles, and persecuted peoples.
+Proceeds from sales of the book shall support the organization’s mission—to honor the precious legacy of courage and resilience demonstrated by survivors of the Shoah, through the preservation, publication, and teaching of their remarkable stories.